GET THERE WITH THE GAUTRAIN: The Leonardo is a seven-minute walk from the Sandton Gautrain station.

 Contemporary art at The LeonardoAside, of course, from its immense height, one of the most distinctive features of The Leonardo is its astonishing art collection.
 Over 100 artists were commissioned to create works especially for the building and The Leonardo contains almost 1,500 unique artworks by African contemporary artists.
 At the entrance (where you'll be greeted by Sandton's most stylishly dressed doormen) look up at the immense chandelier work titled The Ancestor, a giant metal swirl constructed from half a ton of glittering copper, brass and stainless steel, a reference to the City of Gold, the origins of Johannesburg.

 Inside the grand lobby an impressive floor-to-ceiling mural by Mbongeni Buthelezi greets you at the entrance and stretches across a voluminous area leading up to the hotel reception area.
-Mbongeni Buthelezi's signature style of heating plastic to create an oil-painting like effect (you see more of his work in the lobby of sister property, the Da Vinci Hotel Hotel and Suites Nelson Mandela Square) represents a slice of South African history.
+Mbongeni Buthelezi's signature style of heating plastic to create an oil-painting-like effect (you see more of his work in the lobby of sister property, the Da Vinci Hotel Hotel and Suites Nelson Mandela Square) represents a slice of South African history.

-Artworks abound – There are specially commissioned pieces in the elevators and stairwells, inside the conferencing rooms and all of the apartment suites managed by The Leonardo.
+There are specially commissioned pieces in the elevators and stairwells, inside the conferencing rooms and all of the apartment suites managed by The Leonardo.
 Among the many notable large-scale works that feature prominently in the reception area are sculptural works by artists Bronwyn Lace, an incredibly intricate hedge-like wooden sculpture by artist Winston Luthuli and some breathtaking textile works.
 Call The Leonardo to book a guided art tour of the building's contemporary art collection.
-It's a great way to start your visit for drinks or a meal at Aurum restaurant.
+It's a great way to start your visit before drinks or a meal at Aurum restaurant.